 Featured a video of the Caribbean

-Island that is afloat with plastic.
+Sea, Islands that are afloat with plastic.

 TIDE - These amazing pictures of a giant plastic tide were